Skip to Content

 Phase 1: Hemostasis

-Phase 2: Defensive/Inflammatory Phase
+Phase 2: Defense/Inflammation

-Phase 3: Proliferative Phase
+Phase 3: Proliferation

-Phase 4: Maturation Phase
+Phase 4: Maturation

-During this phase, your body begins to reorganize and remodel cells and fibers to increase the strength and flexibility of the skin, ultimately regaining up to 80 percent of the strength it had before the injury occurred.
-As with other phases of healing, the duration of this phase can vary from 21 days to two years depending on the severity of the injury and your overall health.
+During this phase, your body begins to reorganize and remodel cells and fibers to increase the strength and flexibility of the skin.
+Usually, the skin regains up to 80 percent of the strength it had before the injury occurred.
+As with other phases of healing, the duration of this phase can vary.
+Some patients recover in just 21 days, while others with more severe injuries may need a few years to fully heal.

 Call Our Phoenix Vein and Vascular Treatment Experts to Make an Appointment